luxsrc/gray/README.md

-GRay is a massive parallel ordinary differential equation integrator.
+`GRay` is a massive parallel ordinary differential equation integrator.
 It employs the "stream processing paradigm" and runs on nVidia's GPUs.
 It is designed to efficiently integrate millions of photons in curved spacetime according to Einstein's general theory of relativity.

-== Compile the Code ===
+=== Compile the Code ===

-To get started compiling GRay, simply type `make` in the `gray` directory.
+To get started, simply type `make` in the `gray` directory.
 If the nVidia CUDA compiler `nvcc` is in your path, you will see the following instructions:

   ckchan@lorentz:gray$ make
-  The follow problems are avilable:
+  The follow problems are available:

     1. Kerr
     ...